yanikou19/pymatgen/docs/index.rst

 1. New StructureMatcher that effectively replaces StructureFitter.
 Orders of magnitude faster and more robust.
 StructureFitter is now deprecated.
+2. Vastly improved PrimitiveCellTransformation.
+3. A lot of core code is vectorized and now orders of magnitude faster.
-2. Miscellaneous bug fixes and speedups.
+4. Many bug fixes and speedups.

 :doc:`Older versions </changelog>`